SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 # Developing Asynchronous APIs for the Event-Driven World Using Spring Cloud Stream, AsyncAPI, and an Event Mesh

 ## Overview

 Are you passionate about building modern, real-time applications?
 Is your organization adopting an event-driven architecture (EDA) to compete in our event-driven world?
 Build and expand your developer toolbox by learning how to define asynchronous APIs, implement them using Spring Cloud Stream microservices, and globally distribute them across multi-cloud and on-premises environments using an event mesh.

 In this workshop, we will create API Products that helps others to consume Business capabilities of a _SmartTown_ where APIs are a way of life.
 We will also

-* Learn how to define asynchronous APIs.
+- Learn how to define asynchronous APIs.
-* Use the AsyncAPI Generator template for Spring Cloud Stream.
+- Use the AsyncAPI Generator template for Spring Cloud Stream.
-* Develop event-driven microservices using Spring Cloud Stream and Java.
+- Develop event-driven microservices using Spring Cloud Stream and Java.
-* Connect your microservices to an event mesh made of PubSub+ Event Brokers and stream events across the globe
+- Connect your microservices to an event mesh made of PubSub+ Event Brokers and stream events across the globe

 Prerequisites

-* Intermediate level of knowledge coding with Java
+- Intermediate level of knowledge coding with Java
+- Computer

 ## Requirements